 Currency & Money

 The currency in Afghanistan is Afghan Afghani (Af).
-And its exchange rate according to stats in January 2017 is Af 65= $1.
 Check for the latest exchange rates online before you leave the country.
-Credit cards are not acceptable.
+Credit cards are usually not accepted.

 There are several ATMs available in Kabul which dispense both in USD & AFs.
 However, many of them are in military camps and hard to access.